Wild spring storm pounds New England with thundersnow, strong winds

 An eye-like feature near the storm center and thundersnow to the west

-The instigating low pressure system was located over Cape Cod on Frida around lunchtime, marked by an eye-like feature and clearing skies.
+The instigating low-pressure system was located over Cape Cod on Friday around lunchtime, marked by an eye-like feature and clearing skies.
 Eric Fisher, chief meteorologist at WBZ-TV in Boston, observed the clear skies from the outer Cape, but noted a rush of swiftly moving clouds visible across all horizons.
 He likened it to the appearance of being inside a hurricane.

 That feature marked the apex of the counterclockwise-swirling system.
-East of the center, southerly winds and a mild marine flow was being swept north over Cape Cod.
+East of the center, southerly winds and a mild marine flow were being swept north over Cape Cod.
 Temperatures in the upper 40s to near 50 degrees were observed along with mist, rain and winds gusting around 25 mph.

 Within the vortex, which was about 15 miles wide, winds were calm — a cobalt-blue sky appearing overhead.